kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 For a more complete description of the API's structure, restrictions and use cases, check out the [RuntimePatches Operator Guide](https://www.kubeflow.org/docs/components/trainer/operator-guides/runtime-patches/#runtimepatches-overview).

->[!warning]  This API introduces Breaking Changes!!
+⚠️ **This API introduces Breaking Changes!!**

->PodTemplateOverrides has been removed in v2.2.
+PodTemplateOverrides has been removed in v2.2.
 If you’re currently using it in your TrainJob manifests, you’ll need to migrate to the RuntimePatches API.

 ## Breaking Changes